adolfintel/TDF/README.md

 * `2` (default): let TDF decide automatically, uses regular DXVK if GPL is supported, gplasync otherwise
 * `0`: always use the regular version of DXVK.
 If the system doesn't support GPL, the game will suffer from heavy shader compilation stuttering
 * `1`: always use the gplasync version of DXVK.
 Not recommended, can introduce minor graphical issues or stability issues

-__`TDF_D8VK`__
-Whether to install D8VK or not, which provides DirextX 8-11 emulation through Vulkan.
-Enabling this will automatically disable DXVK, DXVK_ASYNC and VKD3D.
-If this is disabled, WineD3D will be used instead.
-Games that use DirectX 1-7 will always use WineD3D.

-Settings for D8VK can be changed by editing the `d8vk.conf` file that will be created inside `zzprefix`.

-Possible values:
-* `0` (default): use WineD3D
-* `1`: use D8VK

-Note: D8VK will be merged into DXVK soon, when this happens this option will be removed.

 __`TDF_DXVK_NVAPI`__
 Whether to install DXVK-nvapi or not, which provides nvapi support for nVidia GPUs.
 Requires `TDF_DXVK` to be set to `1`.